Skip to Main Content

 Film Tax Incentives in China: A Producer's Guide to Subsidies and Co-Production

-There is no national tax credit in China — but provincial subsidies, the Hainan Free Trade Port and co-production status can still meaningfully reshape an inbound budget
+China has no national tax credit — yet provincial subsidies, the Hainan Free Trade Port and co-production status can still reshape an inbound budget in real ways

-International producers arriving in China for the first time usually expect a single film tax credit comparable to the French TRIP, the UK AVEC or the Korean KOFIC programme.
-The honest answer is that no such instrument exists for foreign productions.
-Mainland China's incentive landscape is a patchwork of municipal cash grants, provincial subsidies, free-trade-zone exemptions and post-production rebates — most of them gated behind official co-production status with a Chinese partner.
-For a properly structured project, those instruments can still deliver real budget relief, and the prize that often dwarfs the rebate maths is something different entirely: theatrical access to the world's second-largest box office.
-This guide walks producer-to-producer through what actually exists in 2026, how to combine the relevant programmes on a worked USD 5M co-production, and how China sits next to Japan, Korea and Hong Kong on the inbound financing map.
-Every figure here should be confirmed with the China Film Administration (CFA) and your Chinese co-production counsel before you lock the budget — rules and fund cycles in this market move quickly.
+Global producers who arrive in China for the first time usually expect a single film tax credit like the French TRIP, the UK AVEC or the Korean KOFIC programme.
+The honest answer is that no such tool exists for foreign shoots.
+Mainland China's incentive landscape is a patchwork of city cash grants, provincial subsidies, free-trade-zone exemptions and post-production rebates.
+Most are gated behind official co-production status with a Chinese partner.
+For a well-built project, these tools can still deliver real budget relief.
+And the prize that often dwarfs the rebate maths is something else entirely: theatrical access to the world's second-largest box office.
+This guide walks producer-to-producer through what actually exists in 2026, how to combine the key programmes on a worked USD 5M co-production, and how China sits next to Japan, Korea and Hong Kong on the inbound funding map.
+Confirm each figure here with the China Film Administration (CFA) and your Chinese co-production counsel before you lock the budget, since rules and fund cycles in this market move fast.

 As Fixers in China, we bring local expertise to international productions filming in China.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.